faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 a callback.
 Therefore, when the song finishes, the callback gets called.
 The callback closes the signaling channel and causes the receive operation proceed.
 Neat.

-**What if we want to play a streamer which streams at a different sampler rate than the speaker?**
-If you just played it as it is, the playback would be either too fast or too slow.
+**What if we want to play a streamer which streams at a different sample rate than the speaker?** If you'd just play it as it is, the playback would be either too fast or too slow.
 Beep provides a `Resample` compositor exactly for this.

-Let's say we have a `streamer` which streams at the sample rate of `44100`, but we have the `speaker` intialized to the sample rate of `48000`.
+Let's say we have a streamer which streams at the sample rate of `44100`, but we initialized the speaker to the sample rate of `48000`.
 Here's how we do it.

 ```go
 speaker.Play(beep.Resample(4, 44100, 48000, streamer))